AllenDowney/ElementsOfDataScience/_sources/README.md

 ### Notebook 6

-**Plotting**: This notebook introduces Matplotlib, a plotting library for Python, and uses it to generate a few common data visualizations and one less common one, a Zipf plot.
+**Plotting**: This notebook introduces a plotting library, Matplotlib, and uses it to generate a few common data visualizations and one less common one, a Zipf plot.

 [Click here to run this notebook on Colab](https://colab.research.google.com/github/AllenDowney/ElementsOfDataScience/blob/master/06_plotting.ipynb)